-There’s nothing quite like the start of the new year – alongside being stuck at home – to inspire home improvements and give you a stronger sense of what you’d like to be surrounded by.
+There’s nothing quite like the start of beginning of the spring-summer season to inspire home improvements and give you a stronger sense of what you’d like to be surrounded by.
 Now is the time to happy-proof your home.
 Wallpaper is currently experiencing a renaissance, it’s user-friendly and has transformative powers.
 Read on for the trends and brands you need to know about now.

 There’s something about wallpaper that can feel quite dated.
 Remember the embossed styles and damask prints of the ‘90s.
 Remember novelty wallpaper borders?
 Throw in window valances and word art and it all just got a bit naff.
 Which is when we fell out love with idea of wallpaper all together.

 Now though, thanks to the creative minds of a slew of key designers, and the effervescent oversharing Instagram enables, wallpaper is back at the forefront of our interiors agenda.

 With brands and stylists sharing their insider tips on social media, there’s never been a better time to add a beautiful backdrop to your room by way of colour and print.

 There’s also endless styling possibilities.
 London-based author and influencer Katherine Ormerod is currently offering a blow-by-blow on Instagram on how a relatively cheap peel and stick design from Etsy can update a rented space.
 Her practical tips are a game changer.
 Or, for more heritage inspiration, Louise Roe‘s feed will have you pining for period property dressed in William Morris florals.
 So whether you hit the high street for a quick fix or want a well-considered investment from a luxury or independent brand – there’s something for everyone here.

 Capri Lemon print £93 per roll, Barneby Gates

 With so much to chose from, we’ve created an edit of our favourite looks below.
 There’s garden greens and contemporary print – which style tribe are you?